LimeChain/gosemble/docs/2-go-to-wasm.md

 TinyGo's design decisions are mostly based on optimizations around small embedded devices.
 Of course, this is good for the blockchain's use case too, but not always required and as crucial as is for devices with very limited resources.
 The necessity of rewriting a large part of Go's runtime to align with those optimizations contributes to the effort of supporting Go's capabilities.
 Another point where TinyGo diverges from the toolchain requirements of Polkadot is that it supports Wasm aiming at the most recent Webassembly features.
 Here is a detailed breakdown of most of the problematic points:

-**Toolchain support for Wasm for non-browser environments**
+### 2.6.1.
+Toolchain support for Wasm for non-browser environments

 * The official Go compiler does not support Wasm for non-browser environments [[1]](https://github.com/golang/go/issues/31105), only Wasm with browser-specific API.
-There is an alternative compiler and runtime, TinyGo which supports Wasm outside the browser, but is still not capable of producing Wasm compatible with Subsrtate's requirements.
+* The alternative TinyGo compiler and runtime, supports Wasm outside the browser, but it is still not capable of producing Wasm compatible with Polkadot's requirements.

-**Wasm features that are not part of the MVP**
+### 2.6.2.
+Wasm features that are not part of the MVP

-* TinyGo makes use of some features that are not supported in the targeted Wasm MVP, such as bulk memory operations (`memory.copy`, `memory.fill` used to reduce the code size) and other extensions.
+TinyGo makes use of some features that are not supported in the targeted Wasm MVP, such as bulk memory operations (`memory.copy`, `memory.fill` used to reduce the code size) and other extensions.

-**Standard library support**
+### 2.6.3.
+Standard library support

 * The standard library relies on the `reflect` package (most common types like numbers, strings, and structs are supported), which is not fully supported by TinyGo [[1]](https://github.com/tinygo-org/tinygo/pull/2640).
 The core primitives and SCALE serialization logic that we intended to reuse from [gossamer](https://github.com/ChainSafe/gossamer) also rely on the `reflect` package.
 * Many features of Cgo are still unsupported (#cgo statements are only partially supported).

-**External memory allocator and GC**
+### 2.6.4.
+External memory allocator and GC

 * According to the Polkadot specification, the Wasm module does not include a memory allocator.
 It imports memory from the Host and relies on Host imported functions for all heap allocations.
 TinyGo implements simple GC and manages its memory by itself, contrary to specification.
 So it can't work out of the box on systems where the Host wants to manage its memory.

-**Linker globals**
+### 2.6.5.
+Linker globals

 * The Runtime is expected to expose `__heap_base` global [[1]](https://github.com/tinygo-org/tinygo/issues/2045), but TinyGo doesn't support that out of the box.

-**Developer experience**
+### 2.6.6.
+Developer experience

 * Implementing Wasm functionality makes you go pretty low-level and use some "unsafe" language constructs.